moxie-lean/ng-web-app/README.md

 [Download NPM / NodeJS](https://nodejs.org) first if you don't already have it installed globally.

-After you finished the installation of the dependencies you can run the script to build the dev version with:
+After you finished the installation of the dependencies you must run the following script to build the dev version and the creation of some dir where all the asets live.

 ```
 npm run set-up